How to Measure AI Referral Traffic

 • Google AI Mode or AI Overviews when they produce identifiable referrals

-• Grok, Gemini, and other AI-native answer experiences
+• Microsoft Bing Copilot, Gemini, and other AI-native answer experiences

 What matters is consistency.
 If your definition changes every month, the trend line is noise.
 Establish one channel definition, then keep it stable so growth or decline actually means something.